NLS Pharmaceutics AG (NASDAQ:NLSPW) Short Interest Update

-NLS Pharmaceutics AG (NASDAQ:NLSPW – Get Rating) saw a large decline in short interest in the month of February.
-As of February 28th, there was short interest totalling 4,100 shares, a decline of 19.6% from the February 13th total of 5,100 shares.
-Based on an average daily volume of 27,100 shares, the days-to-cover ratio is presently 0.2 days.
+NLS Pharmaceutics AG (NASDAQ:NLSPW – Get Rating) was the target of a large decrease in short interest during the month of February.
+As of February 28th, there was short interest totalling 4,100 shares, a decrease of 19.6% from the February 13th total of 5,100 shares.
+Based on an average trading volume of 27,100 shares, the days-to-cover ratio is presently 0.2 days.

 Recommended Stories